 The fundamental necessity of my paycheck’s contribution to our family is abated by the fact that I like my career.
 I want my kids to see that it’s good to work hard.
 They will be stronger for it.
 That’s what I tell myself anyway.
 But the guilt struggle of not being there for them is real.
 And it never, ever fades away.

 Look, I don’t think you’re a bad husband or a bad father.
 Quite the opposite — you’re in the upper echelon of great guys out there.
 You’re my Romeo, my Stud Muffin, my MacDaddy.
-Please don’t try to “fix” my tired, but (and this is a big but) you can ease my burden in tangible ways.
+You can’t “fix” my tired, but (and this is a big but) you can ease my burden in tangible ways.

 If you see me coming in from my car with a combination of work documents, school backpacks, kids’ art projects, or bags of groceries, offer a helping hand.
 And honestly, can you please keep up with your own dang keys and wallet?
 Lessen my burden.